qiskit-community/qiskit-device-benchmarking/README.md

 # Structure

 - [Notebooks](https://github.com/qiskit-community/qiskit-device-benchmarking/notebooks): Jupyter notebooks for running benchmarks
-- [Utilities](https://github.com/qiskit-community/qiskit-device-benchmarking/utilities): Benchmarking utilities not found elsewhere in qiskit.
+- [Utilities](https://github.com/qiskit-community/qiskit-device-benchmarking/utilities): Benchmarking utility/helper code not found elsewhere in qiskit.
 If these prove useful they will be pushed into standard qiskit or qiskit-experiments.
-- [Extensions](https://github.com/qiskit-community/qiskit-device-benchmarking/extensions): Code extensions to qiskit-experiments for custom benchmarks.
+- [Benchmarking Code](https://github.com/qiskit-community/qiskit-device-benchmarking/bench_code): General folder for benchmarking code, which may include standalone code and extensions to qiskit-experiments for custom benchmarks.
 - [Verification](https://github.com/qiskit-community/qiskit-device-benchmarking/verification): Fast verification code (tbd)

 # Paper Code

 For clarity here we provide links from various papers to the code in this repo.
 Not necessarily the exact code used in these manuscripts, but representative of what was run.

 - [Layer Fidelity](https://arxiv.org/abs/2311.05933): David C. McKay, Ian Hincks, Emily J. Pritchett, Malcolm Carroll, Luke C. G. Govia, Seth T. Merkel.
 Benchmarking Quantum Processor Performance at Scale (2023).
-[Code](https://github.com/qiskit-community/qiskit-device-benchmarking/notebooks/lf.ipynb)
+[Code](https://github.com/qiskit-community/qiskit-device-benchmarking/notebooks/layer_fidelity.ipynb)

 # Contribution Guidelines